rolandomunoz/plugin_tokenizer/README.md

 #### From the Object window...

 First, select those TextGrids that you want to segment.
-Then, in the *dynamic menu*, you will see a botton called `Add tokenized tier...`
+Then, go to `TextGrid: Add tokenized tier...`

 <img src="/uploads/c1337f0256791b8c9958c349e80c15db/002.png" width="30%">

 When you click on it, you will see a dialog box.
 In `Input tier`, write the name of the tier where your annotations are stored.
-Then, check which segmentation levels will be generated.
-Finally, press on **Continue**.
-The TexGrids are now segmented.
+Then, check the segmentation levels to be be generated.
+Finally, press on **Apply** or **Ok**.
+The TexGrids are now segmented!

 ![Screenshot_from_2017-12-06_23-17-36](/uploads/10b5682dee9526f6c8ef5559f1b45575/Screenshot_from_2017-12-06_23-17-36.png)

 #### From a folder...

-In the Praat menu, go to `Praat > Tokenizer > Tokenize TextGrids from folder...` You will see a dialog box similar to one shown in the previous case.
+In the Praat menu, go to `Praat > Tokenizer > Tokenize(do all)...` You will see a dialog box similar to one shown in the previous case.
-In the `TextGrid folder directory` put the directory where your TextGrids are located in your machine.
+In the `Folder with annotation files` put the directory where your TextGrids are located in your machine.
-In `Destination directory`, copy the path where the resulting files will be stored.
+In `Save results in`, copy the path where the resulting files will be stored.
-Then, complete the other fields as explained before and press on *Continue*.
+Then, complete the other fields as explained before and press on **Apply** or **Ok**.
 The resulting files should be in the destiny directory.

 ![Screenshot_from_2017-12-06_23-12-53](/uploads/573194ae73c7ba9beac1a298b9598b32/Screenshot_from_2017-12-06_23-12-53.png)